1410-01S/special-octo-umbrella-ce4d01/README.md

 This example project is written in Java, and tested with Gradle/JUnit.

 ### The assignment
 There are tests being run automaticaly in this project that are failing.
-First branch this repository and clone it.
-Then make sure you are on your own branch and edit the program so that it would pass the tests.
-Next add, commit, and push your changes to your branch.
-Finally, open a pull request and this will alert me that you have completed this assignment.
-Do not merge your pull request.
+You are tasked with cloning this repository and editing the Hello.java file so that it will pass the tests asserted in the TestHello.java file.
+Once you have made this fix you must then add, commit, and push your changes.
+You will know you have completed the assignment if there is a green checkmark in the gray bar above the list of files in this repository.
+If there is a red checkmark it means the test has not passed and you should try to edit the Hello.java file again and add, commit, and push your changes until it passes.

 ### Setup command
 N/A